apache/beam/website/www/site/content/en/contribute/become-a-committer.md

 The [PMC](https://www.apache.org/foundation/how-it-works.html#pmc-members) makes someone a committer via nomination, discussion, and then majority vote.
 We use data from as many sources as possible to inform our reasoning.

-### Different ways you can contribute to the Apache Beam
+### Different Ways you can contribute
+Everyone is welcome to join and contribute to the project in many ways, not only with code contributions.
+Things like asking questions, reporting bugs, proposing new features, improving documentation or the website, organizing events or writing blog posts, are also welcome and recognized.

 {{< contributor/list_with_icons ways_of_contribution >}}